Autism Spectrum Disorder

 - Link to vaccinations not supported by scientific evidence

-- Pathophysiology unknown but may be associated with abnormalities in cortical laminar architecture during prenatal brain development
+Pathophysiology is not well understood but may be associated with abnormalities in cortical laminal architecture during prenatal brain development or errors in synaptic pruning during development.

 - Intellectual disability